MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

       [in] EventRegistrationToken token);
 }
 /// This is the interface that handles texture streaming.
-/// The most of APIs have to be called on UI thread.
 [uuid(afca8431-633f-4528-abfe-7fc3bedd8962), object, pointer_default(unique)]
 interface ICoreWebView2StagingTextureStream : IUnknown {
   /// Get the stream ID of the object that is used when calling CreateTextureStream.